Silke Muenster, Chief Diversity Officer, Philip Morris International

 This includes more than one billion people with disabilities worldwide, a significant number of whom are living with a hidden or “invisible” disability condition.
 Disability ranges from mild to severe, and includes physical, sensory, and cognitive disabilities—hearing or sight loss, loss of limbs and paralysis, dyslexia, learning difficulties, autism, and depression, to name but a few.
 Disability is about all of us, because almost every one of us will experience disability within our lifetime.
 Disability does not discriminate.

 Advancing disability inclusion at PMI

 At PMI, we’re committed to creating an inclusive, nurturing environment for those with all disabilities.
 And we’re making significant progress.
-Last year, our CEO, André Calantzopoulos, joined the Valuable 500—a global CEO initiative committed to advancing disability inclusion in the workplace.
+Last year, our then-CEO, André Calantzopoulos, joined the Valuable 500—a global CEO initiative committed to advancing disability inclusion in the workplace.

 I am proud that we have made a public commitment to action, sending a clear signal that PMI is strengthening its focus on disability inclusion, and making it a priority on our business agenda.

 We need to challenge the stereotype that disability is binary: able versus not able.
 Disability absolutely does not mean lower performance at work.
 On the contrary, ability reveals itself in innumerable ways when we open our minds and foster it, and provide the necessary environment.

 And, to cite Caroline Casey, founder and CEO of The Valuable 500: “Where businesses go, society will follow.”
 That is why we must make it our business to ensure that disability inclusion is an intentional, integrated part of our strategy to create a more inclusive, sustainable workplace and society.

 Throughout this unprecedented pandemic, businesses across the world have been doubling down to boost belonging, anchored around the belief that this work must begin on the inside.